mperezfuster/gpdb/gpdb-doc/markdown/admin_guide/workload_mgmt_resgroups.html.md

 High priority job that does not need too much resources: CPU_HARD_QUOTA_LIMIT=10, CPU_SOFT_PRIORITY=500.
 Low priority job but it needs a lot of CPU resources: CPU_HARD_QUOTA_LIMIT=100, CPU_SOFT_PRIORITY=10.

-## <a id="topic8339717"></a>Memory Limits
+### <a id="topic8339717"></a>Memory Limits

 When you enable resource groups, memory usage is managed at the Greenplum Database node, segment, and resource group levels.
 You can also manage memory at the transaction level.
 The amount of memory a resource group can use is based on the value of `query_mem` of a plan.
 See [Greenplum Database Memory Overview](wlmgmt_intro.html) for more details.

-When using resource groups, the value of `query_mem` depends on the value of the `MEMORY_LIMIT` for the specific resource group, and the value of the server configuration parameter `gp_resgroup_memory_query_fixed_mem`, if set.

-- The resource limit `MEMORY_LIMIT` sets the maximum available memory reserved for this resource group.
-This determines the total amount of memory that all worker processes of a query can consume on a segment host during query execution.
+Setting `MEMORY_LIMIT` on a resource group sets the maximum amount of memory that all active queries submitted through the group can consume on a segment host.
+The amount of memory allotted to a query is the group memory limit divided by the concurrency limit.

-- The server configuration parameter `gp_resgroup_memory_query_fixed_mem` sets the fixed amount of memory reserved for a query at session level.
-This overrides other memory limit calculations.

-The amount of memory allocated per query in a resource group is calculated as:

 ```
 query_mem = MEMORY_LIMIT / CONCURRENCY
 ```

+For example, if a group has a memory limit of 2000MB and a concurrency limit of 10, each query submitted through the group is allotted 200MB of memory by default.
+The default memory allotment can be overridden on a per-query basis using the `gp_resgroup_memory_query_fixed_mem` server configuration parameter \(up to the group memory limit\).
+Once a query has started running, it holds its allotted memory in the group until it completes, even if during execution it actually consumes less than its allotted amount of memory.

+You can use the `gp_resgroup_memory_query_fixed_mem` server configuration parameter to override memory limits set by the current resource group.
+At the session level, you can increase `gp_resgroup_memory_query_fixed_mem` up to the resource group's `MEMORY_LIMIT`.
+This will allow an individual query to use all of the memory allocated for the entire group without affecting other resource groups.

-- If `MEMORY_LIMIT` is set to -1, `query_mem` takes the value of `statement_mem`.
+If `gp_resource_group_bypass` is not set (value is 0) and, `MEMORY_LIMIT` is not set on a group (value is to -1), the value of `query_mem` is set by the server configuration parameter `statement_mem`.

-- If `gp_resgroup_memory_query_fixed_mem` is set to a value other than 0, Greenplum uses this value to set the fixed amount of memory reserved for this query (at session level).A
+The value of `statement_mem` is capped using the `max_statement_mem` configuration parameter \(a superuser parameter\).
+For a query in a resource group with `MEMORY_LIMIT` set, the maximum value for `statement_mem` is `min(MEMORY_LIMIT, max_statement_mem)`.
+When a query is admitted, the memory allocated to it is subtracted from `MEMORY_LIMIT`.
+If `MEMORY_LIMIT` is exhausted, new queries in the same resource group must wait.
+This happens even if `CONCURRENCY` has not yet been reached.
+Note that this can happen only when `statement_mem` is used to override the memory allocated by the resource group.

-- If using `gp_resource_group_bypass` or `gp_resource_group_bypass` bypass query, `query_mem` takes the value of `statement_mem`.
+Additionally, if using `gp_resource_group_bypass` or `gp_resource_group_bypass_catalog_query` to bypass the resource group limits, `query_mem` takes the value of `statement_mem`.

+For example, consider a resource group named `adhoc` with the following settings:

+-   `MEMORY_LIMIT` is 1.5GB
+-   `CONCURRENCY` is 3

+By default each statement submitted to the group is allocated 500MB of memory.
+Now consider the following series of events:

+1. User `ADHOC_1` submits query `Q1`, overriding `gp_resgroup_memory_query_fixed_mem` to 800MB.
+The `Q1` statement is admitted into the system.
+2. User `ADHOC_2` submits query `Q2`, using the default 500MB.
+3. With `Q1` and `Q2` still running, user `ADHOC3` submits query `Q3`, using the default 500MB.

+Queries `Q1` and `Q2` have used 1300MB of the group's 1500MB.
+Therefore, `Q3` must wait for `Q1` or `Q2` to complete before it can run.

 ## <a id="topic71717999"></a>Configuring and Using Resource Groups